adiwg/mdEditor-doc/record/edit/record-constraints.md

 # Record Constraints

-Allows information about how the record can and cannot be used into the metadata.
+Puts information about how the record can and cannot be used into the metadata.

 ---